2017 Hungarian presidential election: Electoral system

 Under the current Constitution of Hungary adopted by the Fidesz–KDNP government coalition in 2011, the President must be elected in a secret ballot, no sooner than sixty but no later than thirty days before expiry of the mandate of the previous office-holder, or if his or her mandate terminated prematurely, within thirty days of the termination.
 The constitution authorizes the Speaker of the National Assembly to set the date for the election.

-A presidential candidate needs the written nomination of at least one-fifth of the Members of Parliament (thus about 40 MPs), who may not nominate more than one candidate.
+A presidential candidate needs the written nomination of at least one-fifth of the Members of Parliament (thus 40 MPs), who may not nominate more than one candidate.
 In the first round of the election, a two-thirds majority of all incumbent MPs is required to elect the president.
 If this condition is not fulfilled, a second round is held between the two candidates who received the highest and second highest numbers of votes in the first round.
 (Since 1990, there have been no more than two candidates in any presidential election.)
 A simple majority of the voting MPs is then sufficient.